-Since in this series of experiments, a thick (200 μ m) identical layer of polybutadiene, is debonded from thin (100 nm) layers of different polymers, one can infer from these results that the changes in degree of interpenetration at the interface (figure 24(a)) result mainly in changes in Γ_0 which then affect the energy dissipated by the polybutadiene layer during the complex debonding process.
-Note that the horizontal line in figure 24(b) represents the energy of fracture of the polybutadiene thick layer.
-As the interfacial width a_i increases from 1 to 15 nm, the failure mechanism changes from interfacial propagation of cracks (figure 23 left) to crack blunting and bulk deformation (figure 23 right) which we will now discuss.
+Since in this series of experiments, a thick (200 $\mu$ m) identical layer of polybutadiene, is debonded from thin (100 nm) layers of different polymers, one can infer from these results that the changes in degree of interpenetration at the interface (Figure 24a) result mainly in changes in $\Gamma_0$ which then affect the energy dissipated by

-5.3.3.
-Case II: From bulk deformation to fibril debonding.
+5.3.3 Case II: From bulk deformation to fibril debonding

 In some cases bulk deformation becomes dominant over crack front propagation.
-As shown in figure 12, if the adhesion is significant, the debonding of the soft layer involves the nucleation and growth in the bulk of the adhesive of a large population of initially spherical cavities nucleating and then growing into structures elongated in the tensile direction.
-An example of this population of cavities for a typical probe tack experiment is shown in figure 25.
-The cavities appear relatively evenly spaced and of a typical size that is of the order of the thickness of the film (Chikina and Gay 2000, Chiche et al 2005a) but depends on the viscoelastic properties of the adhesive (Lakrout et al 1999, Peykova et al 2012) and on the roughness of the probe (Chiche et al 2005a).
+As shown in Figure 12, if the adhesion is significant, the debonding of the soft layer involves the nucleation and growth in the bulk of the adhesive of a large population of initially spherical cavities nucleating and then growing into structures elongated in the tensile direction.
+An example of this population of cavities for a typical probe tack experiment is shown on Figure 25.
+The cavities appear relatively evenly spaced and of a typical size that is of the order of the thickness of the film(Chikina and Gay, 2000, Chiche et al., 2005a) but depends on the viscoelastic properties of the adhesive(Peykova et al., 2012, Lakrout et al., 1999) and on the roughness of the probe(Chiche et al., 2005a).